-A. General Approach.
-As part of the initial development of a CSP, the Council and Secretary will have conducted an analysis of the program's expected effects (i.e., an ex-ante analysis) in the National Environmental Policy Act (NEPA)/Amendment document that created the program.
-Like reviews of regulatory actions conducted under EO 1356316 and section 610 of the Regulatory Flexibility Act (RFA), 17 a 5/7 year review of a CSP is a retrospective evaluation of an established program.
+Act (NEPA)/Amendment document that created the program.
+Like reviews of regulatory actions conducted under EO 13563 and section 610 of the Regulatory Flexibility Act (RFA), a 5/7 year review of a CSP is a retrospective evaluation of an established program.
 Thus, rather than analyzing the program's expected effects, the task in a 5/7 year review is to describe and analyze the effects that have actually taken place since the "baseline" time period prior to the CSP's implementation, or since the program's implementation (i.e., an ex-post analysis).
-A baseline period of at least 3 years is preferable.
-Thus, the initial review will compare and analyze the fishery before and after the program's implementation, to the extent necessary data prior to the program's implementation is available.
+Therefore, Councils need to consider an appropriate baseline for comparison.
+A baseline period of at least 3 years is preferable, but this can be modified depending on circumstances surrounding the creation and implementation of each program.